In order to receive Financial Aid you need to meet the following eligibility requirements:

 Students will be offered financial aid via the new Financial Aid Portal (FAP).
 The Financial Aid office will no longer send financial aid award packets through the US mail to students.
 New and continuing students will need to log into the Financial Aid Portal (via SMU Total Access) and look for the 'Financial Aid Portal' icon in the My Finances quick launch menu to access their current financial aid awards.

 Will I receive a bill for my tuition and when is it mailed?

 Student accounts will send a statement at least 30 days prior to the beginning of the semester.
-IF you have not receive a detailed statement of your charges one week before school starts, please contact the Campus Service Center at 510-869-1550.
+You can also retrieve billing information by going to: https://smurf.samuelmerritt.edu If you have not receive a detailed statement of your charges feel free to contact the Campus Service Center at 510-869-1550.

 Do I have to pay my bill if I have financial aid?

 We consider your account paid if you have enough financial aid pending, even if it has not arrived at the school.
 You are responsible only for the portion that financial aid does not cover.

 We make every attempt to have refunds ready within the first two weeks of school.
 In general, a student can expect for a refund check to be processed within 14 business days of the financial aid disbursement.

 Can I pick up my refund check or does it get mailed?

 All checks are mailed, unless we have been asked by the student to hold the check.
 If the check is held, you will be notified the day it is ready.
 You must be on the "Call When Ready" list for your check to be held.
 You can contact the Campus Service Center at 510.869.1550 to be placed on the "Call When Ready" list.